-Soil: Muscadine grapes prefer a well-drained acidic soil.
+Muscadine grapes prefer a well-drained acidic soil.
 Drought tolerant once established.
-Throw some extra gravel in the planting hole.

-Growth Habits: Muscadines are easy-to-grow, climbing or creeping native vines that are largely insect and disease proof.
+Muscadines are easy-to-grow, climbing or creeping native vines that are largely insect and disease proof.
 They have attractive leathery green foliage that leaf out and flower late, thus avoiding most late spring frosts.
-We recommend muscadines for elevations up to 2500'.
+We recommend muscadines for elevations up to 2500 feet.
 Prune annually to maintain high production levels.

 ‘Carlos’ – Most common commercial bronze muscadine grown in North Carolina.
 Vigorous, productive, self fertile.
 Mostly used for juice and wine, and also very tasty for fresh eating.
 Prone to early budbreak and might experience cold damage from late spring freezes or frosts.

-‘Southland’ – black fruit, 17% sugar, medium-large fruit with excellent flavor.
-It grows vigorously and is disease resistant.
-Ripens mid-season.
+‘Southland’ – Medium-large black fruit with excellent flavor and 17% sugar.
+Grows vigorously, is disease resistant, and ripens mid-season.